Financial planning tools and services to put you on the path to the future you want

 There are two types of people on this page:

-1) Quitters: Some people quit right away.
+1) Quitters: Some people quit right away or feel like quitting.
 They are overwhelmed with worry that they might not be able to fund their desired lifestyle.
 What this group of quitters is not seeing is that they just experienced a huge success.

-2) Keep Trying Types: Others get started trying different scenarios.
+2) Keep Trying Types: Others get to the dashboard and while they might not like what they see, they start trying different scenarios.
 They realize that retirement planning is a process.

 If you are in your 50s or 60s and you don’t already have a detailed written plan for your retirement, you might think that it is too late and that you are simply not good at personal finance, so why start now.